MacDowell Montessori School

 MacDowell Montessori School is a public school that is part of the Milwaukee Public School District.
 Located at 6415 W Mt Vernon Ave it is on the west side of Milwaukee, Wisconsin in the Bluemound Heights neighborhood.
 The school building was built in 1932 as the home for Solomon Juneau Business High School which closed down in 2006.

 The school began in late August 2009 as Montessori International Baccalaureate High School then during 2012–2013, they merged with Edward A. MacDowell Montessori School to now serve as a K3-12 school with an International Baccalaureate curriculum for grades 11–12, while using Montessori education for K3-12.

 About the School

 MacDowell Montessori School promotes concentration, practical life, and problem-solving skills as students apply knowledge in all subjects.
 At the K-8 level, classrooms are multi-age, combining the ages of 3–6, 6–9, 9-12, and 12–14.
 Students integrate science, history, geography, and the arts through lessons, projects, and community experiences.
 The high school program combines the Montessori philosophy with the International Baccalaureate program, which provides a rigorous curriculum for college preparation.
 MacDowell emphasizes the importance of productive community involvement and a humanistic worldview.

 International Baccalaureate

-The International Baccalaureate Organization (IBO), is a recognized leader in the field of international education.
-It is a non-profit, mission-driven foundation that works with 2,600 schools (April 2009).
-Students are taught to be active learners, well-rounded individuals, and engaged citizens, who gain practical experience of being part of an international community.
 There are various diploma program course offerings at MacDowell Montessori that can be taken during grades 11–12.